 Field-hunting tip

-Look in hydrothermal veins in volcanic rock country — that is the host setting where mendigite typically forms.
+Look in hydrothermal veins in volcanic rock country, the host setting where mendigite typically forms.
 If you start seeing lanarkite, anglesite, cerussite in float, you are in the right ground.
 Field specimens usually show a acicular crystals, fibrous, radial aggregates habit, so train your eye for that shape before scanning the outcrop.